 It was soon becoming obvious that the Gurkhas were a good investment.
 Not only where they becoming as vaunted as the Sikhs in feats of arms but they were easier to maintain than other company troops.
 They truly adopted and adapted to being not just company soldiers but indeed shied away from identifying themselves as native troops, and naturally gravitated towards British soldiers.
 As Napier said, when the Nasiri battalion became the 66th “Gurkha” Regiment they took pride in being “Lal Kurti Paltan” the “Red Coat Regiment”.
 This growing sense individuality was extremely marked amongst the Gurkha battalions, so that they would resent being treated like Sepoys or even being trained with them.
-During an small arms course at Ambala just before the year 1857 Lt Duncan Macintyre reported that the elements the three battalions present had requested to pitch their tents with the British, the motive would reveal not only Gurkha sentiments regarding their status in the army, born of their long and initial estrangement from the company army in which their own traditions were born, but also highlight a worrisome issue:
+During an small arms course at Ambala just before the year 1857, Lt Duncan Macintyre reported that the elements of the three battalions present had requested to pitch their tents with the British, the motive would reveal not only Gurkha sentiments regarding their status in the army, born of their long initial estrangement from the company army, in which their own traditions were born, but would also highlight a worrisome issue:

 “The reason stated was that they did not like being mixed up with the “Kala Log” (black fellows), as they called the Poorbeah sepoys [purbiya, meaning eastern, referred to Brahmans and Rajputs from Oudh who made up the majority of the Bengal Native Infantry], whom they reported to be showing a very bad feeling in their conversations regarding the use of greased cartridges.
 At the same time they requested that the cartridges might at once be served out to them, in order to show the Poorbeah’s [sic] that they had no fellow feeling whatever with them on the cartridge question”

 It is more or less well known that the issue with the paper cartridges did not have the kickoff effect on the “Indian Mutiny” hitherto ascribed to it.
 Indeed, though the issue was real, the material part was largely dealt with by the time the “Great Indian Rebellion” or “War of Independence” broke out in May 1857.
 Again Napier seems to hint that there was more to it than this when he warned in 1850 that there were problems “rising on the horizon” and indeed the larger cause of the mutiny was more complex, and exacerbated by the increasing breakdown of relations between the sepoys and their British officers.
-What is certain is that it was a military mutiny, that was taken advantage of by local rulers eager to get rid of the British.
+What is certain is that in simple terms it was a military mutiny, that was taken advantage of by local rulers eager to get rid of the British.

 At Ambala the new un-greased cartridges began to be issued, but despite the fire having been put out, the spirit engendered by the insensitive and insulting ignorance of the Indian Army’s many faiths had done its work.
-Indeed there were precedents of this sort of malignant stupidity as far back as 1806.
+Indeed there were precedents of this sort of ignorant stupidity as far back as 1806.
 The ordinary soldiers had through the fear of being tricked into losing caste and being forcibly converted to Christianity, realised that they could no longer trust their British officers.

-Meanwhile bundles of the inoffensive rounds were issued by mistake to the Gurkhas, in a fine example of British ignorance working the opposite way this offended the Nepalese, who were quick to remind the British that they had had no problem with them to start with.
+Meanwhile bundles of the inoffensive rounds were issued by mistake to the Gurkhas.
+In a fine example of British ignorance working the opposite way this offended the Nepalese, who were quick to remind the British that they had had no problem with them to start with.
 With typical humour the Gurkhas returned the cartridges to the quartermaster, wryly commenting that there must have been a mistake, these cartridges were surely “intended for the kala log”.